 The Act was signed into law by the President on 30 December 2015 and fully commenced on 26 April 2023.
 The Act was amended by the Assisted Decision-Making (Capacity) (Amendment) Act 2022 which was signed by the President on 17 December 2022.

-The Assisted Decision-Making (Capacity) Act 2015 was signed into law by the President on 30 December 2015.
-The 2015 Act is an important piece of reforming human rights law.
+The Act is an important piece of reforming human rights law.

-The act replaces two laws about decision-making capacity that have been in place since the 19th century.
-These are the Marriage of Lunatics Act 1811 and the Lunacy Regulation (Ireland) Act 1871.
+The Act replaced two laws about decision-making capacity that were in place since the 19th century.
+These were the Marriage of Lunatics Act 1811 and the Lunacy Regulation (Ireland) Act 1871.

-The 2015 Act establishes a modern legal framework to support decision-making by adults who may have difficulty making decisions without help.
+The Act established a modern legal framework to support decision-making by adults who may have difficulty making decisions without help.

 Functional test of capacity

 Under the 2015 Act, a person is always presumed to have capacity.
 In a situation where a person’s capacity is questioned, capacity will be assessed based on their ability to make a specific decision at a specific time.
 This is called the ‘Functional Test’ of capacity.
 A person will be considered to have the capacity to make a decision if they can:

 - Understand the information relevant to the decision